Electronic Claims - TriZetto

-Note: At the time of this writing, practiceQ does not offer support for secondary or institutional claims.
+At this time practiceQ does not offer support for secondary or institutional claims.

 Before starting the integration process, we encourage you to become familiar with our Claims module.
 The following article will give you a thorough overview of how to create claims: How to Create a Claim

 Preparing Your TriZetto Account

 Before connecting practiceQ to TriZetto, Secure FTP access needs to be enabled in your TriZetto account.
 Currently, this is done by contacting their support.
 Additionally, in order for practiceQ to receive insurance payment information and keep the claim status up-to-date, you will need to ask them to enable ERA and 277CA reports.

 Here's a template email you can send to TriZetto.

 It typically takes 24-48 hours for TriZetto to enable SFTP access, and they may give you instructions on how to enable ERA reports for each payer.
 Some payers require pre-enrollment, which will require you to submit a form.
 We recommend doing that as soon as possible because some payers take 30+ days to enable ERA reports.

 IMPORTANT - Without an ERA setup between each of your insurance payers and TriZetto, claims will not be updated in the practiceQ system as they have no way to send us back the ERA.
 Contact TriZetto or the insurance payer for more info on setting those up.